Nicola2309/Winefulness/testing.md

 #### Wine Details

-- The Edit/Delete buttons buttons under the product name work as expected, the first bringing the user to the edit product form with every component working in it.
+- The Edit/Delete buttons under the product name work as expected, the first bringing the user to the edit product form with every component working in it.
 - The increment/decrement quantity buttons work as expected.
 - The Keep Shoppping or Add to Bag buttons perform the designed actions.